breezko/titandash/README.md

 - Fully configurable settings to gear the bot's functionality to match your playstyle/build.
 - Activate chosen in game skills on a specified cooldown, with the option to wait for one specific skill before activating others.
 - Automatically level up the sword master, skills and heroes in game with a specified amount of intensity (clicks).
-- Automatically prestige after a specified amount of minutes spent in a run.
+- Automatically prestige after a specified amount of minutes spent in a run or once a certain stage has been reached.
+- Prestige can also be configured to occur once a percentage of your max stage has been reached.
 - Upgrade your bos artifact after a prestige has been completed.
 - Participate in tournaments when they become available (enter/collect rewards).
 - Hatch and collect any eggs when they become available.